-- Washing dishes, utensils and cutting boards that have been exposed to raw meats or poultry in hot, soapy water.
+- I was washing dishes, utensils, and cutting boards that had been exposed to raw meats or poultry in hot, soapy water.

-- Wear long pants and sleeves, and use insect repellent when in tall grass or in wooded areas.
+- Wear long pants and sleeves and insect repellent when in tall grass or wooded areas.

 The treatment of bacterial infections also includes:

 - Good nutrition.